Wondering how to dye your hair darker? We have 10 great tips!

 Going darker doesn’t always mean completely changing your hair colour.
 If you like where your hair is now and want to take a more subtle approach to going to a darker shade, try placing some sporadic lowlights in your hair.
-What’s a lowlight?
-It’s basically a highlight, but in a darker shade, and it goes inside your hair (while highlights are usually placed on the outside).
+Wondering what’s a lowlight?
+It’s basically a highlight, but in a darker shade, and it goes on the inside layers of your hair, while highlights are usually placed on the outside.
+This technique can give your hair loads of depth and dimension, making it look thicker.

 3. Try a Semi-Permanent Gloss First